Cempl/http-server-ws/README.md

 #Compile and run

-    Compile in Microsoft Visual Studio 2015 and later Direct your favorite browser to for instance http://localhost:27015/
+    Compile in Microsoft Visual Studio 2015
+    Direct your favorite browser to for instance http://localhost:27015/